leangjia/blender_docs/manual/scene_layout/view_layers/introduction.rst

 .. seealso::

-   Read more about :ref:`Collections in the Outliner <editors-outliner-collections>`.
+   Read more about :ref:`Collections in the Outliner <editors-outliner-editing-collections>`.